 - Routine Sales.
 You gotta hire 2 great sales reps as soon as you can.
 If you are still doing sales yourself after 10-20 paying customers, I highly doubt you can scale.
 This didn’t work well until I had a Great VP of Sales.
 But within 60 days of that hire, I was 100% out of routine sales.
 100%.

 - Hired a Great VP of Marketing Early(ish).
 I did a lot of things late, but I hired Loretta Jones, our VP of Marketing around $30k in MRR.
 Relatively early.
 As CEO, you’re always part of marketing, maybe even, always the CMO sometimes.
 But it got me completely out of managing the funnel, webinars, any of that stuff.
 Bless her.

 - Visiting Key Customers.
 You need to always do this, always.
-At the SaaStr Annual, Aaron Levie of Box at $250m in ARR, Bob Tinker of MobileIron at $150m+ ARR, David Ulevitch of OpenDNS, and everyone else selling into True Enterprise … is spending just as much time with customers, really more, than before.
+At the first SaaStr Annual, Aaron Levie of Box said he spends just as much time with customers, really more, than before.
 This never goes away if you want to win.

 - Recruiting >=20% of Your Time.
 This never ends, and really, should go up as a % of your time.
 You’re always building a team once you hit Initial Traction.
 Doing episodic recruiting means you won’t scale as fast as you could.

-Anyhow my only real point is if you’ve hit Initial Traction — Take a Pause.
-Spend 20%+ of your time hiring a real Management Team.
+Anyhow my only real point is if you’ve hit Initial Traction, at least by $2m ARR, if not earlier — Take a Pause.
+And spend 20%+ of your time hiring a real Management Team.
 And whatever you can stop doing, and let someone else on your team do … stop doing it yourself.

-It’s time to get out of scrappy more, and into How Quickly Can I Get to $10m ARR mode.
+It’s time to get out of scrappy mode, and into How Quickly Can I Get to $10m ARR mode.